sparkle-project/sparkle-project.github.io/documentation/package-updates/index.md

 The package will be installed using macOS's built-in GUI installer.
 The installation will require user to manually click through the steps, so we don't recommend this type of installation.
 You must also archive your package update (e.g, in a `.zip`) to get this behavior.

-**Note**: For Sparkle 2, you must add `sparkle:installationType="interactive-package"` to your appcast item for updating interactive packages.
+**Note**: For Sparkle 2, you must also add `sparkle:installationType="interactive-package"` to your appcast item's `enclosure` for updating interactive packages.